fyngyrz/soyacro/README.md

 ## `aambase.txt`:

-This contains macros you can use in your posts if you set the `utf8` variable to `False`. .
+This contains macros you can use in your posts.
 The macro language, [aa_macro](http://ourtimelines.com/aamacrodoc/general.html) is _very_ capable, and if you'd like to go further, the documentation awaits.
+You can use HTML in the macros, but you must use only ASCII; no unicode.
+The macro system, in the context of this application, will process unicode symbols \(they are converted into HTML entities\), but the macros themselves cannot be written in unicode.
+If you desperately need a unicode character in a macro used here, then write it as an HTML numeric entity, such as `&#128169;` (that's the "poop" emoji.)
+Here's an example of that...

+`[style poophead [b] is a &#128169;-head.]`

+...which you would use this way: {poophead fyngyrz}

-You can use HTML in the macros.
-For instance, here's a macro that produces a link to my iToolBox project:
+As to HTML in general, here's a macro that produces a link to my iToolBox project as a simple example:

 _Macro:_